 WordPress’ vast usage (60 million+ websites) keeps it in demand with hackers.
 Even though WordPress developers leave no stone unturned in keeping the CMS secure, it is also true that the attacks on WordPress persist.
 Clearly, we seem to have missed a catch here.
 And that is, WordPress security depends more on the admin than it does on the CMS.
 So, if you diligently followed the security measures discussed in this article, I am sure most of your WordPress security issues will go away.

-- 6 Conclusion: WordPress Security Issues
+- WordPress Security Plugin

-What are the threats to WordPress?
+WordPress Security Issues: What are the threats to WordPress?

 The threats include the following three things: